Visit all of America’s protected national seashores on a scenic road trip along the shores of Lakes Michigan and Superior.

 Pierce Stocking Scenic Drive takes you along a tree-lined ride that periodically opens up into breathtaking overlooks, including a dune rising 450 feet above Lake Michigan, a view of a seemingly endless sea from atop a magnificent heap of sand.
 Some folks make their way all the down to the shore to wade in the blue-green waters.
 You can watch them crawl and claw their way back up, like ants climbing an enormous anthill.

 The northwestern portion of lower Michigan ranks among the nation’s most underappreciated regions—equal parts scenery and serenity.
-As evidence, consider the quintessentially quaint city of Petoskey, a two-hour shore-hugging drive north of Sleeping Bear and easily explored from the nearby Petoskey KOA.
+As evidence, consider the quintessentially quaint city of Petoskey, a two-hour shore-hugging drive north of Sleeping Bear.
 Double up on the charm by then visiting Mackinac Island, the resort isle on the western end of Lake Huron, all of it listed as a National Historic Landmark.
 Mackinaw City / Mackinac Island KOA and St. Ignace / Mackinac Island KOA are located on either end of the nearly five-mile-long Mackinac Bridge, which connects Michigan’s two peninsulas.
 Both campgrounds offer free shuttles to the island’s passenger ferries.

 Make your way next into the Upper Peninsula, to Newberry KOA, just 50 miles from Pictured Rocks National Lakeshore.
 How to create a jaw-dropping place?
 Take the stunning shore of Lake Superior.
 Throw in 100-foot-tall cliffs, waterfalls, and nature-sculpted arches and formations.
 Add minerals for color—red from iron, blue and green from copper.
 And you have the wonder of Pictured Rocks.
 You can marvel at it from the water, along a three-hour boat ride, or from land, at various stop-and-stares along Highway H58.